theedge1620/COVID_data/README.md

 # COVID_data

-scraping COVID data from multiple sources
+Python codes for scraping worldometer data and for processing the JHU CSSE COVID data.